TangoGibbons/ES6-Logger/README.md

 3) logIt(messageLogLevel, logMessage)

-- messageLogLevel is of tpe logLevel (the enum mentioned above)
+- messageLogLevel is of type logLevel (the enum mentioned above)
 - logMessage is of type string

 This method is used to request a log message be generated.
 The messageLogLevel specifies the log level of the given log request and is compared to the globalLogLevel to determine if the requested log message is generated or not.
 If the messageLogLevel is less than the globalLogLevel, the log message is not generated.
 If, however, the messageLogLevel is greater than or equal to the globalLogLevel, then the log message is generated.